Understanding costs and financial aid

 How to apply

 To be considered for scholarships awarded by the Eberly College of Science, including the Bunton-Waller, Braddock, and McKinstry, high school seniors should complete the Science Scholarship application.
-The application closes on January 29, 2021.
 You must submit your application to Penn State before you are eligible to apply for scholarships within Eberly.
+Deadline to submit an application is January 21, 2022.

 Bunton-Waller Undergraduate Scholarship Program